 If the tenant continues to remain in the rental unit after receiving a termination notice, the landlord may file an eviction lawsuit.

 Eviction is the court-ordered physical removal of the tenant and his or her property through the assistance of a law enforcement officer.
 Terminating a lease may require the landlord to file an eviction lawsuit, or an unlawful detainer action, if the tenant remains in the rental after receiving a termination notice.
 To begin the eviction process, the landlord must file a complaint with the court and wait for the tenant's answer.
 If the landlord prevails, whether based on the merits of the case or because the tenant failed to provide an answer, the landlord is legally entitled to repossess the property.
 If the tenant refuses to leave after receiving the notice of eviction, a law enforcement officer may remove the tenant.

 When a tenant breaks a lease without a legally protected reason, the landlord may sue the tenant for damages.
 The landlord, however, must mitigate damages by attempting to re-rent the unit.
-Most states require the landlord to make a reasonable attempt to find a new tenant.
 If the landlord incurs damages beyond what remains from the tenant's security deposit, the landlord may sue the tenant for the time the unit remained vacant, for the cost to find a new tenant, and for attorney fees, if provided for in the lease agreement.